 The findings from each stage of the activity are presented below.
-At no point did participants ignore the SHF information (no black stickers were placed on the maps), which matched previous discussions about organisations current use of SHF (Sect.
-20 2.3.2).
-Colour-coded decisions made by all participants (calculated by counting the stickers on the A1 catchment maps) are represented as pie charts.
+At no point did participants ignore the SHF information (no black stickers were placed on the maps).
+Colour-coded decisions made by all participants (calculated by counting the stickers

+20 on the A1 catchment maps) are represented as pie charts.
 An accompanying bar chart details the breakdown of choices made by each participant and their specific role in the water sector (Fig. 8 a-c).
-Quotes and information in the text are taken from discussions recorded on the day and empathy maps - these are presented for the 3 groups (forecasters, groundwater hydrologists and water resource managers).
+Quotes and information in the text are taken from discussions recorded on the day and empathy maps - these are presented for the 3 teams (forecasters, groundwater hydrologists and water resource managers).